 Every dish is made fresh to order and is bursting with flavor, but it is a little pricey.

-10. Hukilau Marketplace
+Hukilau Marketplace

 The Hukilau Marketplace is a collection of shops, restaurants, and food trucks located at the Polynesian Cultural Center in Laie.

-Tita’s Grill is a food truck serving up traditional Hawaiian breakfast dishes and plate lunches.
+One of our favorite places to eat is Tita’s Grill, a food truck serving up traditional Hawaiian breakfast dishes and plate lunches.
 Their Portuguese sausage fried rice is delicious!

 You also need to try their coco rice.
-For $1 you can get a cup of warm rice simmered in chocolate coconut milk.
+For only $1 you can get a cup of warm rice simmered in chocolate coconut milk.

 Be sure to order a slice of thick Polynesian sweet bread to go with it.
 It is perfectly buttery and toasted on the outside and soft and fluffy on the inside.